 What Happens During Treatment?

 A 60-day program is overall more holistic than a 30-day program.
 Patients undergo normal treatment such as detoxing and therapy.
 However, there is also a focus on preparing for aftercare.
 Patients have enough time in a 60-day program to begin adjusting back to normal life.
 There is also more time for extended treatment to be done.
 Patients focus on building new positive habits.
 This includes healthy diet changes and exercise.
 All of these elements add up to a new way of being.
-Being in a new environment makes it a lot easier to build new habits and let go of past bad habits.
+Being in a new environment can make creating new habits a much easier process while also letting go of bad previous habits.

 A 60-day treatment begins with an assessment of the individual.
 This includes an overview of the patient’s drug history.
 It also includes an assessment of any other challenges the patient may be facing.
 Based on a professional’s assessment a customized treatment plan is created for the patient.
 Following an assessment, the patient begins detoxing if necessary.
 This is an essential step in the treatment process.
 A patient has a much better chance at recovery if they have completely detoxed and are free of substances.
 Medical professionals are available to assist the patient during detox and help manage any withdrawal symptoms.

 Once detoxing is complete a patient can begin therapy.
 In therapy, the patient comes to understand the reasons behind their addiction.
 They gain the tools and self-awareness to be able to prevent following into old habits once they leave treatment.
 This is a key part of treatment.
 Without this part, it would be easy for patients to go back to their old ways.